EswarTalasila/GameDesign/project-2/README.md

 ### Fonts
 - **Compass 9** pixel font — used for in-game text rendering
+- **DotGothic16** — used for the Conductor Hub ending sequence text

 ### Sound Effects
 - Sound effects sourced from **Pixabay** (https://pixabay.com/sound-effects/) and the **Freesound** community — includes door sounds, ambient tracks, pickup effects, and UI feedback sounds